andrew henderson menu

 Tanzania

-69 countries don’t need a visa to travel to Tanzania, and the ones who need to have a pretty straightforward website to use, unlike a lot of other countries on this list.
-The Tanzania single entry visa costs $50 with the multiple entry one costing $100, the application is said to be processed within ten days.
+Some 60 countries don’t need a visa to travel to Tanzania and the ones who do can apply on the nation’s straightforward website.
+The Tanzania single-entry visa costs US$50, with the multiple-entry one costing US$100.
+You can expect the process to be completed within ten days.

 Turkey

-Turkey’s visa policy is actually more confusing than the European Union’s.
-When I first visited in 2012, there was no e-visa process, but you could instead obtain a visa on arrival by standing in line and paying $20 in US dollars.
+Turkey’s visa policy is actually more confusing than that of the European Union.
+Back in 2012, there was no e-visa process; instead, you could obtain a visa on arrival by standing in line and paying US$20.

-Now, most westerners have the option.
-The Turkey e-visa process is astonishingly easy and can cost a mere $20 plus a small bank fee, but of course the fee depends on your country of travel document and type of said travel document.
-If you carry certain “Tier C” passports, you can only get an e-visa if you meet certain criteria such as arriving on a Turkish airline, so make sure to check.
+Now, most Westerners have options.
+The Turkey e-visa process is astonishingly easy and can cost a mere US$20 plus a small bank fee.
+The fee depends on your country of travel and the type of travel document you are handling while travelling.
+If you carry certain ‘Tier C’ passports, you can only get an e-visa if you meet specific criteria, such as arriving on a Turkish airline, so make sure to check.
 The official website is here.

 United Arab Emirates